You have this great idea for a business. It’s been brewing for a couple of years now, and you’re finally ready to act on it.

 Your business team section should focus on your business’ legal structure.
 Are you a sole proprietorship, partnership, corporation, or other type of business?
 Introduce your key team members such as managers, board members, and additional owners.
 Detail who owns what percentage of the company and each team member’s involvement in the business’ day-to-day operations.

 Your operating plan gives insight into how your business will function on an ongoing basis and what daily operations will look like.
 The questions you’ll address in your operating plan may include:

 What expenses are related to running the business?

 This is the money-making section, which can be an exciting part to investigate and budget.
 The financials portion of your plan may be the most important because it shows how your business will make money and grow over time.
 This section is even more crucial if you’re seeking outside financing or investors to help fund your startup.
 Your financials should outline how your business will generate revenue and profit, and if necessary, how it will repay its loan or investors.
 Create monthly, annual, and three-to-five-year profit and loss projections and outline anticipated expenses.

 Close your business plan with an appendix that provides supporting documentation such as bank statements, employee bios, licenses, agreements, and business credit history.
 Think of it as your supporting research and reference documents.

-Once you’ve outlined your business plan and gathered all the necessary research and documentation, it’s time to write it.
-By following this business plan template, you should have no problem taking your great idea from a general idea to real life.
+Once you’ve outlined a plan for your business and gathered all the necessary research and documentation, it’s time to write it.
+By following this template, you should have no problem taking your great idea from a general concept to real life.
 Your plan doesn’t have to be as long as War and Peace — it simply has to address each key point referenced above and show that your business addresses a need in the market.
 Then, after you finish writing your business plan, you can follow its guidance and get started on building your business.